PeterMosmans/easy-provisioning/README.md

 ### 1: Bootstrap an Ansible server
 End goal: a Vagrantbox containing Ansible, provisioned using Ansible.

-`cd vagrant/ansible-server && VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant up`
+`pushd vagrant/ansible-server && VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant up`

 This will spin up a Debian box named `bootstrap`, install Ansible on it, and provision it for use with VirtualBox.
 Use the following command to package it as a new Vagrantbox, and add it to the local catalog, ready to be used as ansible server: